 It's not easy to tell in the early stages.
 But doing the rights things to address the cause is the key to preventing a progression of symptoms.
 Typically we see these phases progressing over the first 6-8 weeks...

-Early signs of discomfort at 0-3 weeks:
+If your baby does have colic, early signs of discomfort at 0-3 weeks:

-baby seems unhappy for some reason
+my baby seems unhappy for some reason

 moaning and groaning

 fussy with perhaps little crying spells